-The titanium Apple Watch may cost more, but that doesn't mean it's better
+Apple Watch Aluminum vs Titanium: Which should you buy?

 Fashion forward

 Now that Apple Watch comes in titanium, we have two options for a brushed metal casing.
-Titanium is harder metal and has a richer finish, but it doesn't come in gold.
+Titanium is harder metal and has a richer finish, but it doesn't come any colors other than titanium and space black.

 - Deeper, richer look than aluminum